Interview with Norman Edward Wilkins

 Description

 Norman Wilkins was born in West Norwood.
-At the age of fourteen he joined the Air Training Corps and became a member of Brighton and Hove Air Cadets 176 Squadron.
+At the age of 14 he joined the Air Training Corps and became a member of Brighton and Hove Air Cadets 176 Squadron.
 He then joined the University Air Squadron at Oxford, with fees being paid by the Royal Air Force.
 In 1942-1943 he was sent to Winnipeg for navigation training.
-At the end of the course he was nominated for the Pathfinder Training Unit at RAF Oakington.
+At the end of the course, he was nominated for the Pathfinder Training Unit at RAF Oakington.
 Norman did astro navigation on one occasion.
-He also did a course on the radar navigation system and was posted to RAF Finningley for about two years and a half.
+He also did a course on the radar navigation system and was posted to RAF Finningley for about two and a half years.
 Norman flew in Lancasters and was also involved in Operation Manna.
 He then became president of the 7 Squadron Association which meets once or twice a year.

 Creator